-As we move away from the iPhone 6s release date, we continue to hear about iPhone 6s and iPhone 6s Plus problems.
+As we push into 2017 we continue to hear about iPhone 6s and iPhone 6s Plus problems.

 One other note.
 If you are having trouble activating your new iPhone 6s, try restarting the device or trying another connection.

-We’ve been hearing complaints about iOS 9.2 downloads getting stuck during the installation process.
-If this happens during the iPhone 6s or iPhone 6s Plus iOS 9.2 update, you’ll want to hold down the power button and home button at the same time.
-The phone will reboot and the download should work properly.
+We’ve been hearing complaints about iOS 10 downloads getting stuck during the installation process.
+If this happens during your install, you’ll want to hold down the power button and home button at the same time.
+The phone will reboot and the download should continue properly.

-The iPhone 6s problems go beyond activation issues, problems with iCloud restore and iOS 9.2 installation problems.
+The iPhone 6s problems go beyond activation issues, problems with iCloud restore and software update installation issues.

 How to Fix iPhone 6s Problems

 If you’re running into iPhone 6s problems, there’s no need to panic.

 We’ve also put together some ways to improve iOS 10’s performance on your iPhone 6s or iPhone 6s Plus.
 If you notice lag or random freezes, start there.

 It’s also important to note that some iOS-related problems will dissipate after a couple of days.
 For instance, battery life tends to settle after a few days with a new device or iOS update.